Hummus may already be a favorite in your home. So when can you get your baby started with this delectable delight? Can babies eat hummus? Read on.

 Before this, the WHO and American Academy of Pediatrics both recommend an exclusive diet of breast milk or, if this is not an option, formula or a breastfeeding/formula combination.

-Once your baby is good to go on solids, chickpeas can be introduced to their diet.
+But once your baby is around six months of age and good to go on solids, chickpeas can be introduced to their diet.

 As a source of protein, fiber, iron, and healthy fats, chickpeas boast a host of dietary benefits—all of which are important for your baby’s early needs.

 In fact, chickpeas hold such potential as baby fuel that there is continuous research being done on the use of them in both infant formula and as a first food.

 So does that mean that babies can eat hummus with no trouble?